fabiovin/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 This document implements the recommendations and best-practice actions as initially described in the [Discussion Paper on possible simplification of data-service linking in INSPIRE](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/resources/Discussion%20Paper%20on%20data-service%20linking%20v0.5.docx) and further improved by the subsequent proposals [proposals for the simplification approach](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/tree/main/proposals) made by the members of the technical sub-group.

-The reference for the metadata specification used in this proposal is the [INSPIRE MD TG v2.0.1](https://inspire.ec.europa.eu/id/document/tg/metadata-iso19139).
+The reference for the metadata specification used in this proposal is the [INSPIRE MD TG].
 The reference for the INSPIRE Network Service (Download and View) specifications are the [INSPIRE NS - Download Service TG] and [INSPIRE NS - View Service TG].

 ## 2. Scope <a name="scope"></a>

 _TO_BE_REVIEW_

-The scope of this document is to provide a well-defined series of interpretations and recommendations of the already available Requirements and Recommendations expressed in the various Technical Guidance documents.
+The scope of this document is to provide a well-defined series of opinionated interpretations and rules (that de facto standard web applications can currently support), based on the current list of Requirements and Recommendations expressed in the INSPIRE Technical Guidance documents.

 ## 3. Conformance <a name="conformance"></a>